-Changes in the fair value arising on translation of investments that are classified as financial assets at fair value through OCI are recognised in other comprehensive income and accumulated in the fair value reserve of financial assets at FVOCI within equity.
+Changes in the fair value arising on translation of investments that are classified as financial assets at fair value through other comprehensive income (OCI) are recognised in other comprehensive income and accumulated in the fair value reserve of financial assets at FVOCI within equity.
 Amounts are reclassified to profit or loss when the associated assets are sold or impaired, unless the amount relates to an equity instrument which SERVICE ONE has irrevocably classified at fair value through OCI.